Evalue Gwira (Ghana parliament constituency)

-Evalue Gwira is Ghana parliament constituency.
+Evalue Gwira is a Ghana parliament constituency.

 Member of Parliament

 Kofi Arko Nokoe is the member of parliament for the constituency.
 He was elected on the ticket of National Democratic Congress (NDC) and won a majority of 19,830 votes to become the MP.
 He succeeded Catherine Abelema Afeku who had become MP on the ticket of the New Patriotic Party (NPP).